Once you have registered for an online course, here are a few important items to consider before classes start:

 In online courses, students interact with the instructor, course materials and other students completely online.
 How and when you participate in your online course largely depends on how the instructor has structured it.
 Your course might,

-- require you to meet online at a specific time using tools such as BigBlueButton or Zoom;
+- require you to meet online at a specific time using tools such as BigBlueButton, Zoom, or Microsoft Teams;

 - have learning modules that are entirely self-paced; or